SideralSkylark/workout-tracker/README.md

-Here’s an improved and more organized version of the documentation:

----

 # Workout Tracker Spring Boot App

 This app is designed to help users track their progress in the gym.
 It allows you to create a workout split, register the work completed during each session, and monitor your progress over time.
 The project originated from a personal need for a digital solution to track workout metrics, as using pen and paper proved cumbersome and impractical.